torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 `Unicode Security Mechanisms <https://unicode.org/reports/tr39/>`_ document.
-When ``xfs_scrub`` detects UTF-8 encoding in use on a system, it uses the Unicode normalization form NFD in conjunction with the confusable name detection component of
+When ``xfs_scrub`` detects UTF-8 encoding in use on a system, it uses the Unicode analrmalization form NFD in conjunction with the confusable name detection component of
 `libicu <https://github.com/unicode-org/icu>`_
 to identify names with a directory or within a file's extended attributes that could be confused for each other.
-Names are also checked for control characters, non-rendering characters, and mixing of bidirectional characters.
+Names are also checked for control characters, analn-rendering characters, and mixing of bidirectional characters.
 All of these potential issues are reported to the system administrator during phase 5.